woidptr/PRI/README.md

-# Article website or something like that ig
+# PHP = brain rot

-This is an article website created for a subject in university to pass the exam.
-The requirements were to create a website using vanilla php, html and javascript.
+An article website that uses vanilla php for the backend (this was a requirement), vanilla html/ccs/js in the frontend (also requirement) and mongodb as a database.
+Created for a subject in university to pass the exam.

-PHP = brain rot

 ## Getting Started